Novena at the Basilica of Ste. Anne de Detroit

 Antoine de la Mothe Cadillac founded Detroit on July 24, 1701.
 Two days later a Mass was celebrated on Ste.
 Anne’s feast day by one of the priests who came with Cadillac.
 Ste.
 Anne was the patroness of New France.

-On April 19, 2017, Most Rev. Allen H. Vigneron, Archbishop of Detroit, decreed that the shrine in Ste.
-Anne Church is the official Archdiocesan shrine to Ste.
+On April 19, 2017, Most Rev. Allen H. Vigneron, Archbishop of Detroit, decreed that the shrine in the Basilica of Ste.
+Anne de Detroit is the official Archdiocesan shrine to Ste.
 Anne.
 Ste.
 Anne is the patron saint of the Archdiocese of Detroit.